EberlyODL/phys010sjv11/binding_energy.md

 Nuclear physicists call this the **Shell Model** and, while it is rudimentary, it does capture most of the important phenomena about nuclear physics.

-> In the shell model, we imagine that protons are neutrons free to roam around inside the nucleus but hard to get out.
-Note that this very different than the artistic representation often depicted where protons and neutrons are stuck together.
+> In the shell model, we imagine that protons and neutrons are free to roam around inside the nucleus but that it is hard to get out.
+Note that this very different from the artistic representation of the nucleus where protons and neutrons are touching each other together.
 Second, the combination of 2 protons and 2 neutrons turns out to be very stable and we can model the nucleus as having such bound states inside of it.

 ## Average Binding Energy per Nucleon